aisec-xjtu-group/deepfake_benchmark/README.md

 The goal of our benchmark is to offer a comparative and considerable evaluation and further clarify the state-of-the-art among deepfake detection algorithms.
 Moreover, we hope that our benchmark will serve the deepfake detection community as a standardized benchmark and encourage the researchers to make reproducible and practical contributions to this field.

-## Leaderboard evaluated on Standard Test Datasets
+## Leaderboard on Standard Test Datasets

 <table>
     <thead>